Nandh5n5/online-quiz-project/README.md

 Finally displacing the score of the project.Also done backend by using sql pluse and tomcat server.

-1.Featching Student information

-2.Featching Teacher information
+1.View SignUp Details

-3.Deleteing Student Details
+2.View Student Details

-4.Deleting Teacher Details
+3.View Teacher Details

+4.Delete SignUp Details

+5.Add Quiz

+6.Update Quiz

 ScreenShots: